AC3D: Analyzing and Improving 3D Camera Control in Video Diffusion Transformers: Method

 \paragraph{Training} Keeping the \vdit backbone frozen, we train the new parameters with a rectified flow objective~\cite{RecFlow} and standard (location of 0 and scale of 1) logit-normal noise distribution~\cite{SD3}.
-Similar to prior works\cite{VD3D, 4DiM}, we apply a $10\%$ camera dropout to support classifier-free guidance~(CFG)~\cite{CFG} later.
-Notably, we train \baselinename only at the $256^2$ resolution: since camera motion is a low-frequency type of signal (which is fully unveiled at lower resolutions) and the main \vdit backbone is frozen, we found that such design generalizes to higher resolutions out-of-the-box.
+Similar to prior works~\cite{VD3D, 4DiM}, we apply a $10\%$ camera dropout to support classifier-free guidance~(CFG)~\cite{CFG} later.
+Notably, we train \baselinename only at the $256^2$ resolution: since camera motion is a low-frequency type of signal (which can be observed at lower resolutions) and the main \vdit backbone is frozen, we found that our design generalizes to higher resolutions out-of-the-box.
 During inference, we input text prompts and camera embeddings with classifier-free guidance at each time step.

 \paragraph{Model behavior} This baseline model, being built on top of our powerful \vdit, already achieves decent-quality camera control.
-However, it struggles with degraded visual quality, reduced scene motion, and sometime the camera control gets ignored.
-To improve the design, we analyze our \vdit\ backbone to understand how camera motion is modeled and represented by it, and then inspect \baselinename's failure cases and where they arise to rigorously address them.
+However, it struggles with degraded visual quality and reduced scene motion, and sometimes, the camera control inputs are ignored.
+To improve the design, we analyze our \vdit\ backbone to understand how camera motion is modeled and represented.
+Then, we inspect \baselinename's failure cases and where they arise to address them.